Here’s a detailed, step-by-step guide aimed at fixing common issues you might encounter in file handling in Python, specifically for beginners:

 🟢 Step 3: Proper Exception Handling

-Always wrap file operations within try-except
+Always wrap file operations within try-except block to prevent unexpected crashes:

 python